Ozone Solar.R Wind Temp Month Day

 • plot the data and the model fit.

-In the following, we’ll show how to define and run the pipeline, how to inspect the output of specifics steps, and finally how to re-run the pipeline with different parameter settings, which is one of the selling points of using such a pipeline.
+In the following, we’ll show how to define and run the pipeline, how to inspect the output of specific steps, and finally how to re-run the pipeline with different parameter settings, which is one of the selling points of using such a pipeline.

 library(pipeflow)